 I went out last week with a 55mm F1.8 lens to capture some obligatory comet photos and then turned my camera on a few other highlights of the July 2020 evening sky over Wisconsin.
 Click on a picture to expand it.

-Although Wisconsin is better known for its trees, lakes, and snow than its cactus, multiple species of prickly pears have a native range extending to the Upper Midwest.
+Wisconsin is better known for trees, cows, and snow than for cactus.
+Even so, multiple species of prickly pears have a native range extending to the Upper Midwest.
 The cacti are not abundant, but they can flourish in the micro-climates created by well drained, sunny slopes in the Driftless Area.

 These wild prickly pear cacti grow along a south facing outcrop of St. Peter sandstone in southwest Wisconsin.
 I was lucky enough to find them just in time for their short lived yellow blossoms in early July.